List your RV for rent – Start here and you’re well on your way to earning substantial extra income

 - They expect a clean, comfortable, and completely outfitted RV when they arrive or when the RV is delivered.

 Follow these points to create a professional listing:

-- Your profile – This must be a picture of you.
-No logo’s, no RV’s.
-It should be a picture that represents who you are.
-It might include your spouse and/or other family.
-People want to rent from real people.
-Tell them about yourself, who you are, what you like to do, why you are renting your RV.
+- Your profile – This must be a picture of you if you want to get more inquiries.
+No logo’s, and no RV’s.
+It should be a picture that represents who you are; a photo with your spouse and/or other family.
+People want to rent from real people, not logos or RV rental companies.
+We are a peer to peer website offering great deals on RV rentals, not a commercial RV rental company.
+Tell them about yourself, who you are, what you like to do, why you are sharing your RV.

-- Delivery Area – Our search criteria will present RV listings within a 60-mile radius of the search criteria entered by the renter.
+- Delivery Area – Our search results will present RV listings within the delivery radius of the destination entered by the renter.
 If your RV is listed within this radius, your RV rental will be an option for the renter.
-Make sure you cover your desired delivery area.
-If you will deliver within a 90 mile range, enter two listings for the same RV to cover the chosen range.
-Be sure to price the delivery of your 2nd listing appropriately to cover your increased expenses.
+Make sure you cover your desired delivery area with the appropriate radius.
+Be sure to price the delivery fee appropriately to cover your expenses.

 - Accuracy – You absolutely must describe exactly what you are renting and what your terms are.
 Include all relevant information such as; where you are willing to rent, e.g. county, parks, or private homes and other geographic definitions.
 Include a description of the location you’ve chosen to list, the features, benefits and best site options.

 - Pricing – They system allows you to price your rental differently for weekends and holidays.
 This is a great tool that lets the system do the work.
 Take time to set this up in the beginning and you’ll generate more income.
 Remember, there is a market for all RV’s (old or new) in working condition.
 We have Airstreams priced at over $300 per night and smaller trailers at $80 per night.

 - Be a Host – Most people visiting your area have never been to the location you are delivering and setting up.
 Tell them about it and include tips on where to go and what to see.
 Explain your amenities and what to expect when they book your RV.